Anna's Archive: United States

 Since 2023, Anna's Archive domains have appeared in the annual Notorious Markets List of the Office of the United States Trade Representative, which highlights digital and physical markets allegedly involved in large-scale intellectual property infringement.
 These reports describe the site as related to Sci-Hub and LibGen.
 In response to a request for comment by the Office on its 2023 List, the Association of American Publishers identified Anna's Archive as an infringing site, and analyzed its cryptocurrency wallets to find that it had received over $29,000 in funds as of July 2023.

-In response to a March 2024 lawsuit accusing Nvidia of training LLMs on data from a shadow library, the company disputed the characterization of Anna's Archive and other repositories as "shadow libraries", despite Anna's own use of the term.

 OCLC lawsuit

 In October 2023, Anna's Archive was reported to have scraped the entirety of WorldCat, the world's largest bibliographic database, and made its proprietary data freely available, which Anna described as "a major milestone in mapping out all the books in the world".
 OCLC, WorldCat's maintainer, responded by suing the site in an Ohio federal court in January 2024, claiming the scrape was achieved through cyberattacks on its servers.
 It sought over $5 million in total damages and an injunction to stop Anna's Archive from scraping or sharing its data.
 OCLC clarified that although its internal systems were not breached, it believes the site's actions legally constitute hacking.
 The only named defendant denied any involvement with the scrape or Anna's Archive.
 Technology writer Glyn Moody criticized the suit as "costly and pointless", saying it went against OCLC's stated mission of making information accessible.

 In July 2024, in the wake of the suit, the .org mirror of Anna's Archive was replaced with a new .gs mirror to avoid falling under US jurisdiction; however, soon afterward, the .gs domain was suspended and the mirror reverted to the original .org domain.

 In March 2025, the court deferred judgement on aspects of the case to the Supreme Court of Ohio over concerns about its legal novelty, denying both a motion for default judgement from OCLC and a motion to dismiss from the named defendant.
 In April, OCLC reached an agreement with the named defendant to drop her from the case, focusing instead on obtaining judgement against the site itself.
+In November, OCLC dropped the demand for damages, focusing its efforts on obtaining an injunction that would compel third-party intermediaries to stop the sharing of the data.

+In January 2026, federal district judge Michael H. Watson issued a default judgement in favor of OCLC, requiring Anna's Archive to delete the WorldCat data and preventing it from scraping or sharing WorldCat in the future.
+Anna's Archive was not expected to comply with the ruling; OCLC stated that it "hopes to take the judgment to website hosting services".